projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

    according to ptirq_remapping_info.
 -  Hypervisor delivers the interrupt to UOS.

-When the SOS needs to use the physical device, the passthrough is also active because the SOS is the first VM.
+When the Service VM needs to use the physical device, the passthrough is also active because the Service VM is the first VM.
 The detail steps are:

--  SOS get all physical interrupts.
+-  Service VM get all physical interrupts.
 It assigns different interrupts for different VMs during initialization and reassign when a VM is created or deleted.
 -  When physical interrupt is trapped, an exception will happen after VMCS has been set.
--  Hypervisor will handle the vm exit issue according to ptirq_remapping_info and translates the vector.
+-  Hypervisor will handle the VM exit issue according to ptirq_remapping_info and translates the vector.
 -  The interrupt will be injected the same as a virtual interrupt.